All You Need to Know About Clinical Depression

 - Reduced interest in activities you used to enjoy

 Other symptoms are suicidal thoughts, difficulty in making decisions or concentrating, and a feeling of worthlessness.
 Recent studies reveal that women are more prone to depressive illness than men.
-Depression in females is often characterized by ruminating, fatigue, mood swings, anxiety, and irritability.
+Clinical Depression in females is often characterized by ruminating, fatigue, mood swings, anxiety, and irritability.
 Pre-menstrual dysphoric disorders and post-partum depression are also unique to females.

-As per American Psychological Association, 9% of US males are prone to depression or anxiety.
+As per American Psychological Association, 9% of US males are prone to clinical depression or anxiety.
 Depressed males are more likely to abuse alcohol, take risks, and display anger than depressed females.
 In their tasks, depressed men may work without breaks, evade social and family functions, experience challenges in keeping up with family and work responsibilities.

-In Children and Teens
+Clinical Depression In Children and Teens

 Within the United States, about 3.2% of teens between 3 and 17 years of age and children are depressed.
 Among children, depression disrupts their participation in social activities and schoolwork.
 Vocal outbursts, defiant behaviors, clinginess, low energy, and crying are symptoms of depression in children.
 Children experience difficulty in expressing their feelings verbally.
 Hence, they may not fully express their sadness.

 Teens experience a lot of developmental changes at the puberty stage.
-Physical differences and peer pressure may lead to depression among teenagers.
+Physical differences and peer pressure may lead to clinical depression among teenagers.
 Depressed teens report restlessness, worthlessness, hopelessness, and guilt.
 Besides, they experience challenges concentrating on school work and often withdraw from family members and friends.

 College life can be stressful.
 An individual may have to cope with new experiences, cultures, and lifestyles for the first time.
 Getting used to these changes can be an uphill task for some students.
-The challenge may lead to a lot of anxiety and depression.
+The challenge may lead to a lot of anxiety and clinical depression.
 The following symptoms are common among depressed college students:

 - Evading social activities and situations they used to take part in